The Ultimate Beginner’s Guide to Ukuleles (2023)

 The contrabass and bass models were invented in the 2010s, as more experimental forms of the ukulele.

-Finally, the contrabass ukulele is 81 cm (32”) long, with the scale length of 53 cm (21”), which makes it the deepest ukulele type, with the most serious tone color.
+Finally, the contrabass ukulele is 81 cm (32”) long, with a scale length of 53 cm (21”), which makes it the deepest ukulele type, with the most serious tone color.

 Beginners should start with the standard ukulele, but if you realize that you’re making fast progress, don’t be afraid to try other versions of this instrument.
 It will make the entire ukulele experience more playful and colorful, tone-wise.